jeog/TDAmeritradeAPI/README_GET.md

 The C interface uses appropriately named functions to mimic the methods of the C++ classes.
 It requires explicit use of the ```Create``` functions for construction and ```Destroy``` functions for destruction.

-The Python interface matches C++ almost exactly. (see object docstrings in tdma_api/get.py)
+The Python interface matches C++ almost exactly.
+(See docstrings in tdma_api/get.py.)

 #### QuoteGetter